2020-21 Musculoskeletal Disorders Action Plan

 - Engagement with MSD influential stakeholders through conference participation, working with universities and relationship development

-- Building of an online MSD LinkedIn community
+- Building of the online MSD LinkedIn community

-- Supporting delivery of ‘At Risk’ workers program – delivery of relevant documents/communication in culturally appropriate language
+- Supporting delivery of ‘At-Risk’ workers’ strategy– delivery of relevant documents/communication in culturally appropriate language

 - Data driven development of programs

-- Innovation: continue to work with universities (student experience program)
+- Continue to work with universities (student experience program)